Immigration, Infrastructure And Iran: The President's Plans For 2018

 "I would expect to see those four areas, as well as national security, which never goes away," White House press secretary Sarah Huckabee Sanders said, per USA Today.

-More pressingly, there's a Jan.
+More pressingly, there is a Jan.
 19 deadline to pass yet another spending bill to keep the lights on in the government.

-Here's a look at some of those key priority areas:
+Here is a look at some of those key priority areas and concerns:

 National security

 The president's team would make the case that the U.S. is safer now and that ISIS is on the run.
-But there have been lone-wolf attacks domestically on this president's watch, including the truck attack in New York that killed eight people and another man who attempted to blow himself up in the New York subway, but killed no one.
+But there have been lone wolf attacks domestically on this president's watch, including a truck attack in New York that killed eight people and another man's failed attempt to blow himself up in the New York subway.

-Attacks like this have prompted the president to move to curtail the immigration system further.
-His critics argue that emboldens recruitment for those trying to pull off or inspire these kinds of attacks.
+Attacks like these have prompted the president to move to curtail the immigration system further.
+His critics argue that doing so emboldens recruitment for those trying to pull off or inspire these kinds of attacks.
 But that will remain an area of political tension.

 Iran